Boston Logan Airport Guide

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

-- American Airlines Admiral's Club - Location: Terminal B, Airside, Upper Level, near Gate B4.
-Lounge Access: Pay at the Door (US$ 50.00) • Admiral's Club Membership.
+- American Airlines Admirals Club - Location: Terminal B, Airside, Upper Level, near Gate B30.
+Lounge Access: Pay at the Door (US$ 59.00) • Admirals Club Membership.

-USO Lounge - The USO offers a lounge to members of the military and their families.
+USO Lounge - The USO offers a lounge that is free of charge to members of the US military and their families.
 Amenities include: computers, snacks and TV lounge.
 Location: Terminal C, lower level near the American Airlines Credit Union and towards the hallway to Terminal E. Hours: 9:00AM - 9:00PM (Daily)

 Free WiFi is available at Boston Logan airport.
-Connect to the "loganwifi" network.
+Connect to the "Boingo Hotspot" network.

 If sleeping in Boston Airport does not appeal to you, there is a hotel at the airport as well as many that can be accessed by free airport shuttle: